District of Columbia Local Rules and Judge Filing Requirements

-These rules are extracted from individual judges' practices, standing orders, and policies published by the District of Columbia.
-They supplement the court's local rules and the Federal Rules of Civil Procedure.
+Federal court local rules are only the first layer.
+These filing requirements come from individual judges' practices, standing orders, and policies published by the District of Columbia.
+They supplement the district local rules and the Federal Rules of Civil Procedure.
 Requirements vary significantly between judges in the same district, so always verify the specific rules for your assigned judge.

 - Judge Ana C. Reyes